The Joy of Throwing a Meal Together

 I’ll make it again soon, and I’ll photograph it this time.
 And I’ll share my tidbits on what I did that I think made these flavours sing just a teeny bit louder than expected.

 There’s no feeling of success like that of knowing you’ve used up ingredients that needed to be used, in a meal that was fun to cook, that was also satisfying and delicious.
 Moral of the story- create your own recipes based on what you have.
-Freestyling in the kitchen is a favourite past time of mine, and it is epically rewarding.
+Freestyling in the kitchen is a favourite past time of mine, and I find it unbelievably rewarding.

 ** These beautiful photos are from their original sources, I will hopefully be posting more of my own finished products as they come.
 Patience for now and thanks to their lovely creators!!**